hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-setup-auth.md

 Note: _You need [openssl](https://www.openssl.org/) installed on your computer (available in `Git bash`)_

 - Remain in your initialization branch `cicd`
-- For each major branch to link to an org, run the following command and follow instructions
+- For each major branch to link to an org, run the sfdx-hardis command **Configuration -> Configure Org Ci Authentication**

+Or the command line version:

 ```shell
 sfdx hardis:project:configure:auth